cockroachdb/docs/v20.1/build-a-ruby-app-with-cockroachdb.md

     <a href="build-a-ruby-app-with-cockroachdb-activerecord.html"><button style="width: 28%" class="filter-button">Use <strong>ActiveRecord</strong></button></a>
 </div>

-This tutorial shows you how build a simple Ruby application with CockroachDB using a PostgreSQL-compatible driver or ORM.
+This tutorial shows you how build a simple Ruby application with CockroachDB and the Ruby pg driver.

-We have tested the [Ruby pg driver](https://rubygems.org/gems/pg) and the [ActiveRecord ORM](http://guides.rubyonrails.org/active_record_basics.html) enough to claim **beta-level** support, so those are featured here.
+We have tested the [Ruby pg driver](https://rubygems.org/gems/pg) enough to claim **beta-level** support.
 If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 ## Before you begin